 If you're a side hustler or small business, you might be considering where to park your business cash.
+But you don't want to earn 0% interest like you do in your checking account.
+That's where business savings accounts come into play.

 Maybe you want to create a business emergency fund?
 Maybe you don't want to take a distribution but you want your cash to at least earn some decent interest.